Stronger NAS with Weaker Predictors: Experiments

-In order to demonstrate our method's generalizability, we further apply it to open domain search without ground-truth.
-We adopt the popular search space from NASNet and compare with several popular methods \cite{zoph2018learning, real2019regularized, liu2018progressive, luo2018neural} with the utilization of number of samples reported.
-Shown in Table \ref{table:darts-imagenet}, it is clear to see that, using fewest samples among all methods using the same search space, our method achieves state-of-the-art ImageNet top-1 error with similar number of parameters and FLOPs.
+\textbf{Open Domain Search:} we further apply our method to open domain search without ground-truth, and compare with several popular methods \citep{zoph2018learning, real2019regularized, liu2018progressive, luo2018neural, yu2020bignas, dai2020fbnetv3, wang2019sampleefficient}.
+As shown in Tables \ref{table:imagenet-nasnet} and \ref{table:imagenet-mobilenet}, using the fewest samples (and only a fraction of GPU hours) among all, our method can achieve state-of-the-art ImageNet top-1 accuracies with comparable parameters and FLOPs.
 Our searched architecture is also competitive to expert-design networks.
-Comparing with the previous SOTA predictor-based NAS method \cite{luo2018neural}, our method reduces 0.9\% top-1 error, using the same number of samples which is significant.
-The strong performance of our NAS-predictor also compensate for the ranking mismatch introduced by using weight-sharing supernet, we are able to achieve better performance with a fraction of GPU hours compare to all other methods.
-Overall, this experiment well proves that our method is robust, generalizable, and can be effectively applied to real-world open domain search.
+On the NASNet Search Space, compared with the SoTA predictor-based NAS method LaNAS (Oneshot) \citep{wang2019sampleefficient}, our method reduces 0.6\% top-1 error while using less GPU hours.
+On the MobileNet Search Space, we improve the previous SoTA LaNAS \citep{wang2019sampleefficient} to 81.3\% top-1 accuracy on ImageNet while costing less FLOPs.